The original recipe for the Hunter’s Pudding asked for 1/2 lb of stoned raisins, but I substituted 150g of mixed berries instead. Worked wonderfully.

 The result is a hearty, full, real-English winter pudding.
 I think you are supposed to turn it out of the dish (a firm crust develops all round) but I didn’t trust the steamingly hot wobbly mass to play its part so it remained in the bowl.
 In fact though after a few minutes out of the oven (it’s a pudding to serve hot) the whole does firm up substantially (did anyone mention stodge?) so it shouldn’t be impossible.
 The sauce, especially when made with Madeira, has a lovely Christmas flavour and would make for an excellent sauce for Christmas steamed pudding.

-How much is a Victorian ‘wine glass full’ though?
+I realise glass sizes have changed over the decades but how big is a Victorian ‘wine glass full’ though?
 My sauce was particularly boozy!

 Recipe: Hunters Pudding and a Wine Sauce

 - a teacup of shredded suet (1/4 pint)

 - 1 1/2 pints milk